angelkejov/DumpTruckProject/RENDER_DEPLOYMENT.md

 ### 1. Database Setup

 1. Go to your Render dashboard
-2. Click "New +" and select "MySQL"
+2. Click "New +" and select "PostgreSQL"
 3. Configure the database:
    - **Name**: `shteotkacha-db`
    - **Plan**: Free